 Fish Curry

-I am a big fan of curry.
-As a fish lover, naturally, fish curry becomes one of my favourite dishes.
-Fish curry with rice never fails to make a good dinner.
-I like my fish curry quite spicy until it makes me sweat while eating this yummy dish.
-For those who can’t take spicy food, don’t be put off by the spiciness of fish curry, you can reduce the spiciness by putting less chilies.
+I’m a huge fan of curry, and as a fish lover, naturally fish curry is one of my favourite dishes.
+A warm plate of fish curry with rice never fails to make the perfect dinner.
+Personally, I like my fish curry quite spicy – spicy enough to make me sweat while savouring each bite!
+But don’t worry if you can’t handle too much heat; you can easily adjust the spiciness by using fewer chillies.

 Ingredients: